 - How am I going to get through this?

-As a consequence, their time inside becomes a meandering journey.
-They lack purpose or a clear definition of the intended outcome.
-The collected wisdom that a new inmate will hear from others in the prison is that the best approach to serving time is to forget about the world outside and to focus on the time inside.
+People will hear from others who are on a less-than-deliberate adjustment strategy.
+Those people may say “the best approach to serving time is to forget about the world outside and to focus on the time inside.”
 Others will say that since a person is in prison, he cannot control what is going on outside and too much thought about the outside world will only aggravate him.

 - Do not have a deliberate strategy to ensure that they return to society stronger.